Updates

 Why it matters:

-Fewer “works on my machine” issues, and more predictable application behaviour across environments.
+More predictable application behaviour across environments.

 The Quiet Value of Bugfix Releases